QuantumRebels/CVisionary/AI_Services/orchestrator/README.md

     end
 ```

-## 🔍 Core Concepts
+## 🧠 Core Concepts

 ### 1. The LangChain Agent
 The service's intelligence comes from a LangChain agent powered by the `gemini-1.5-pro-latest` model.
-The agent's behavior is strictly defined by a `SYSTEM_PROMPT` that instructs it to act as an expert resume assistant.
-It follows a clear process: understand the user's goal, gather necessary information using tools, generate content, save its work, and respond to the user.
+The agent's behavior is strictly defined by a `SYSTEM_PROMPT` that instructs it to follow a robust "generate -> update -> score -> improve" workflow.
+This ensures that every piece of generated content is quality-checked before being finalized.

 ### 2. Stateful Session Management
 A conversation about building a resume is inherently stateful.
 This service uses **Redis** to manage two critical pieces of information for each `session_id`: